Helen is a writer/director based in New York. She also works as a producer of all kinds - for film, theater, book events, and music festivals.

-Helen was a 2014 Core Company Member at The Orchard Project, and has developed work and worked on productions with Blue Man Group, LCT3, Consensus Ensemble, The Public Theater, Shakespeare in the Park, Curtis Opera Theatre, Clubbed Thumb, WP Theater, Ars Nova, The Bushwick Starr, and Corkscrew Theater Festival, Iron Bloom Creative Production, John Seabrook, and James Sanders.
+Helen was a 2014 Core Co.
+Member at The Orchard Project, and has worked with Blue Man Group, LCT3, Ensemble Consensus, Shakespeare in the Park/The Public Theater, Curtis Opera Theatre, Ars Nova, Clubbed Thumb, WP Theater, The Bushwick Starr, Corkscrew Theater Festival, Iron Bloom Creative Production, John Seabrook, and James Sanders.

 email: helenhandelman at gmail.com